siemens/ix/packages/documentation/docs/controls/group.md

 :::note

-During migration from Core UI to iX we discovered an issue inside the slot rendering of the context menu.
+Please note that there is an issue with the slot rendering that can only be fixed with the next major version of Siemens iX.
-Unfortunately we missed to adapt the documentation for version < 1.2.0.
+Luckily there exists a workaround for rendering context menus inside the group component.

 :::

-To show a context menu place a `ix-dropdown` with `slot="dropdown"` combined with `ix-dropdown-item`'s inside the `ix-group-tag` tag.
+To show a context menu place an `ix-dropdown` with `slot="dropdown"` combined with `ix-dropdown-item`'s inside the `ix-group-tag` tag.

 <Preview name="group-context-menu" height="16rem">
   <TabItem value="javascript">